jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ## 15. Historical works (work in progress)
 <!-- ==================================================== -->

 ### 15.1.
-Historical works reference number

-* The historic works reference number is generated in the following format: {WRN}-xxxxx-{numerical suffix}
-    * **WRN** - See the works reference number section for more details.
-    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).

-### 15.2.
 Managing historical works

 * A new historical works record will be automatically created when adding  an inspection or FPN for works recorded outside of Street Manager.
+* The existing historical reference number in EToN is entered manually to match and will also form the Street Manager WRN on the works record.
 * PAs may be created on an existing historical works record.
     * Workstream to be set when creating the first PA.
     * The historical works reference number will not change.